Pamukkale: Ultimate Guide to Turkey’s Cotton Castle

 2. Are Pamukkale travertines ruined?

-Pamukkale travertines are a natural phenomenon and understandably change through time.
-Some pools at Pamukkale lose water in them, while others gain it.
-Though a lot of the water was actually diverted to the town for use by people.
+Pamukkale travertines are a natural phenomenon that understandably changes over time.
+Some pools at Pamukkale lose water, while others gain it, though a lot of the water was actually diverted to the town for people’s use.

 The local authorities also bulldozed many hotels built directly next to the travertines and converted the area into a park.